acnimda/alexcrom/writeups/Badge Challenge 2.md

 ### stegosuite
 Stegonagrafy is a method to hide something in an image, this could be text, audio files, other images or scripts.

-For this challenge we need to download [stegosuite]([http://ftp.de.debian.org/debian/pool/main/s/stegosuite/stegosuite_0.8.0-2_all.deb](http://ftp.de.debian.org/debian/pool/main/s/stegosuite/stegosuite_0.8.0-2_all.deb "http://ftp.de.debian.org/debian/pool/main/s/stegosuite/stegosuite_0.8.0-2_all.deb")) version 0.8.0-2 and install it `dpkg -i stegosuite_0.8.0-2_all.deb`.
+For this challenge we need to download a specific [stegosuite](http://ftp.de.debian.org/debian/pool/main/s/stegosuite/stegosuite_0.8.0-2_all.deb) version 0.8.0-2 and install it `dpkg -i stegosuite_0.8.0-2_all.deb`.

 We need a phrase for `stegosuite`  and therefore we need a little bit of OSINT.